Jarret Johnson

-Jarret Webster Johnson (born August 14, 1981) is a former American football linebacker who played in the National Football League for twelve seasons.
-He was drafted in the fourth round (109th overall) in the 2003 NFL Draft by the Baltimore Ravens and also played for the San Diego Chargers.
-He played college football for the University of Alabama.
+Jarret Webster Johnson (born August 14, 1981) is an American former professional football player who was a linebacker for 12 seasons in the National Football League (NFL).
+He played college football for the Alabama Crimson Tide and was selected by the Baltimore Ravens in the fourth round of the 2003 NFL draft.
+He also played for the San Diego Chargers.

-Early years
+Early life

 Johnson grew up mostly in Cedar Key, Florida and attended Chiefland High School where he was a second-team all-state defensive end and tackle as a junior.
 He also led his team to the State Title game.

 College career

 Johnson attended the University of Alabama where he played defensive end for the Crimson Tide.
 He was the only 2-time captain in Alabama Crimson Tide history.
 As a senior, he was a First-team SEC pick and Second-team All-American, he finished second in University of Alabama history with 23 sacks.
 His 25 tackles for a loss tied Leroy Cook (1972–75) for second place on the school's career-record list behind Kindal Moorehead's record of 34 (1998–2002).
 He was a public relations major.

 When Johnson left Alabama, he ranked second in sacks and was tied for second in tackles for loss in school history.
 Only the late Derrick Thomas had more sacks.